Portia

 (Act 4, Scene 1)

-• The Outcome: Ends the play married to Bassanio, restored to Belmont, the deliverer of three pieces of news that close the comedy (Antonio's ships returned, the deed of gift to Lorenzo and Jessica, the explanation of the ring trick) — and the figure whose intelligence has, by the closing scene, reorganised the marriage's emotional geometry around her own legal, intellectual, and material command.
+• The Outcome: Ends the play married to Bassanio, back at Belmont, and in command – the bringer of the news that resolves the comedy (Antonio's ships returned, the deed of gift to Lorenzo and Jessica, the explanation of the ring trick) and the figure whose intelligence has reorganised the marriage around her own.

 "My Little Body Is Worn Out by This Great World"